- Love This

 If your primary goal is to build muscle mass or increase your body mass, anyone can start a weight training program if you are healthy.

+Weight training is the best way for you to build muscle.
 If you are simply looking to tone up you should always perform your weight training before your cardio.
 Weight training before cardio allows you to concentrate 100% of your effort for an efficient workout to make progress more likely.

 Even if you look to lose a significant amount of weight, resistance training is beneficial because it will help you most importantly maintain the muscle you have.
 To build muscle really means muscle maintenance to people who look to lose weight or tone up.

 Even if you perform intense cardio, a maintenance weight training program will assure you when you lose weight, you will keep it off.
 If you do too much cardio and do not weight train, you could slow down your metabolism if you lose any lean body mass.
 It is advantageous to know your body fat percentage.
+Learn more about body fat percentage here.

-Why is it so Difficult to Build Muscle ?
+Why is it so Difficult to Build Muscle?

 If building muscle is difficult for you there may be genetic factors which limit your ability to build muscle.
 Building muscle takes more than just weight training.
 Proper nutrition and rest is key.